Noreco CFO takes over CEO role as well

 Back in November 2021, Noreco informed that its CEO, David B. Cook, resigned from the position, while its CFO was appointed as the new acting managing director of the company.
 No information about Cook’s replacement was revealed at the time.

-The company explained that Shirlaw will also continue to fulfil his previous responsibilities as the firm’s CFO in the new role as its new CEO.
+The company explained that Shirlaw would also continue to fulfil his previous responsibilities as the firm’s CFO in the new role as its new CEO.

 Riulf Rustad, Executive Chair of Noreco, remarked: “On behalf of the board, I’m very pleased to appoint Euan Shirlaw as CEO.
 In addition to fulfilling his duties as a CFO in an excellent manner these past three years, he has also proven great leadership skills and a strategic acumen.
 The appointment is both logical and well deserved, and we have great confidence in his ability to create value for the company and its shareholders going forward.”

-Furthermore, Noreco disclosed that Marianne Eide has been promoted to the Chief Operating Officer (COO) role.
+Furthermore, Noreco says that Marianne Eide has been promoted to the Chief Operating Officer (COO) role.

 Eide has 30 years of experience in the upstream oil and gas industry and comes from the position of EVP Upstream in Noreco and will continue to overlook the firm’s upstream assets in Denmark.